 Cycle Accident Solicitors

-Whilst your cycling accident claim will help with recovering damages for the pain and suffering experienced as a result of your injuries, it is also possible to receive treatment to assist you making as good as a recovery from your injury as possible at no expense to you.
+Whilst your cycling accident claim will aim to recover damages for the pain and suffering experienced as a result of your injuries, it is also possible to receive treatment to assist you making as good as a recovery from your injury as possible at no expense to you.
 A claim can also include recovering damages for past and future losses you have incurred or are likely to incur.

 Cycling Accident Compensation Claims

 The number of cyclists in the UK has risen drastically in the last decade.
-However, this has also led to a substantial rise in the number of people injured when they are out cycling on their bike and raising a cycle accident claim.
+However, this has also led to a substantial rise in the number of people injured when they are out cycling.

-Cyclists are exceptionally vulnerable and less protected than other road users.
-As a result, the extent of the injuries suffered by cyclists can be serious where they are involved in a collision with a vehicle.
+Cyclists are exceptionally vulnerable road users; they are less protected than some other road users.
+As a result, the extent of the injuries suffered by cyclists can be serious.

 If you have been involved in a cycling accident, our dedicated team of personal injury solicitors handle all types of road traffic injury claims.
 They can help you get the compensation you deserve and hold those responsible for your accident and injuries to account.